DjoserGenomics/djosergenomics.github.io/_posts/2025-08-06-Scroll-2-Hesy-Ras-Diagnostics.md

 ## 🧪 <a id="what-is-quality-control-in-rna-seq">What is Quality Control in RNA-seq?</a>

 Before diving into transcriptomic analysis, we need to verify the integrity and reliability of our raw sequencing data.
-This is called **Quality Control (QC)** — a critical checkpoint that helps us identify issues like:
+This is called **Quality Control (QC)**, a critical checkpoint that helps us identify issues like:

 - Poor read quality
 - Adapter contamination